 Jim Fletcher has worked with Richard Maxwell and the New York City Players for over 15 years.
-This past year he performed in the Wooster Group's production of A Pink Chair (at Bard College's Fisher Center for the Performing Arts) and in Shaun Irons and Lauren Petty's Why Why Always at Abrons Arts Center.
+These past two years he performed in the Wooster Group's production of A Pink Chair, and in Shaun Irons and Lauren Petty's Why Why Always at Abrons Arts Center.
 He has appeared in the films of Kamal Ahmed, Linas Phillips, Zbigniew Bszymek, and Roland Ellis, and in Tony Oursler's Imponderable.